bipinrimal/just-annotate/README.md

 # just-annotate
 Functional analysis of genomic data

-There are three scripts *gene2go.py*, *gene2acc.py* and *results.py* which create sqlite3 databases for NCBI GeneID to Gene Ontology mapping file, Gene ID to protein accession numbers mapping file and finally the user Diamond result file containing protein accession number and sequence title.
+There are three scripts *gene2go.py*, *gene2acc.py* and *results.py* which create a sqlite3 database for NCBI GeneID to Gene Ontology mapping file, Gene ID to protein accession numbers mapping file and finally the user Diamond result file containing protein accession number and sequence title.

 *gene2go.py* creates the annotation database so need to be run first.
 Others can be run after that.